nbeddows/meen/README.md

 **NOTE**: a pre-requisite of exporting the package is the running of the unit tests (unless disabled).
 The export process will halt if the unit tests fail.

 Example command lines:
-1. `conan create . --build=missing --profile:all=Linux-x86_64-gcc-13-gtest`: build the mach_emu package, run the unit tests, export it to the conan cache and then run a basic test to confirm that the exported package can be used.
+1. `conan create . --build=missing --profile:all=Linux-x86_64-gcc-13-gtest`: build the meen package, run the unit tests, export it to the conan cache and then run a basic test to confirm that the exported package can be used.
 2. `conan create . --build=missing --profile:all=Linux-x86_64-gcc-13-gtest --options=with_python=True`: same as 1 but will run the python unit tests, then run a basic test to confirm that the python module in the exported package can also be used.
 3. `conan create . --build=missing --profile:all=Linux-x86_64-gcc-13-gtest --options=with_zlib=False`: same as 1 but will disable zlib support.
 4. `conan create . --build=missing --profile:all=Linux-x86_64-gcc-13-gtest --test-folder=""`: same as 1 but will not run the basic package tests (not recommended).